Ask AI

 get_job_def(name)[source]

 Get a job definition by name.
-If you passed in a an UnresolvedAssetJobDefinition (return value of define_asset_job()) it will be resolved to a JobDefinition when returned from this function.
+If you passed in a an UnresolvedAssetJobDefinition (return value of define_asset_job()) it will be resolved to a JobDefinition when returned from this function, with all resource dependencies fully resolved.

 get_schedule_def(name)[source]